 With competition for the punters pound higher than ever before (and in truth the aim is to snare a few mugs into the online casino), there will be terrific value around in the mornings on raceday.
 In previous years there was barely a race where the overall percentage was over 100% across all firms, and in some of the less competitive races they "beat the machine" on fancied contenders and bet to around 90% between them.
 You don't need to be a genius to realise there is some terrific value about, and the each-way terms in some of the 17 runner + handicaps (1/4 the odds 1,2,3,4) are amazing if you can get on.

-Some bookmakers have managed to lose overall on the Festival for the past few years (Bet365 and Ladbrokes to name but two, which is truly incredible given there customer base....not to say frightening if you are a shareholder), with advertising terms such as a "loss leader" banded about.
+Some bookmakers have managed to lose overall on the Festival for the past few years (Ladbrokes to name one, which is truly incredible given their customer base....not to say frightening if you are a shareholder), with advertising terms such as a "loss leader" banded about.

 The astute punter will be setting the alarm at 5am every morning and getting the hoover out.
 There is no point playing "into figures" off the shows later on when the dust has settled and the cards have been shown (and the Betfair market has pinpointed the "right" prices out to the entire industry).

 #5 - Have accounts teed up with all the firms, including the brave new ones

 It is well worth having bookmaker accounts primed for this meeting, with companies keen to play the game and take on all comers in a way that is perhaps not the case during a run of the mill week of racing.
 Companies such as Betway have arrived on the scene with a bang and are keen to establish themselves as a major force in offering competitive racing prices (they have also taken on board huge sponsorship at the Festival and many other major races through the year).